Air Source Heat Pump Grants in Wales, using the new Government Boiler Upgrade Scheme (BUS).

 No more deliveries of LPG, Oil or Coal.

-Fuel bills should be lower and getting lower.
+Fuel bills should be lower.

-Cost – £7,500 to £12,500 is the norm.
-Even after the existing grant scheme you will still have to folk out £2,500 to £7,500.
-You may qualify for additional funding under certain circumstances.
+Cost – £8,500 to £15,000 is the norm.
+Even after the existing grant scheme, you will still have to fork out £2,000 to £7,500.

 Needs Space – It is about the same size as an average Air Conditioning Unit and will need a good flow of air around it.
 This could be an issue if you have a very small garden.
 It will also need internal space of about 80cm x 80cm ( just under 3 feet by 3 feet) for the Hot Water Cylinder.

 Noise – There is some noise, approx. 45 decibels.
 45 decibels is defined as “the noise in a library”??
-However, as the temperature drops the noise increases as the ASHP has to work harder.
+However, as the temperature drops, the noise increases as the ASHP has to work harder.

 How do I find out more about the Boiler Upgrade Scheme?